EVENTS

 We will also be celebrating International Bat Week with HAT (Habitat Acquisition Trust).
 HAT will have stewardship guides, a bat box display, colouring sheets and photos to help us identify bats and learn about the important role of bats in nature.
 Lots happening for bat week – learn more here.

-More about our event partners:
+Thank you to our event partners:

 Habitat Acquisition Trust (HAT)is a local non-profit organization that works to help people understand and care for nature.
 HAT runs the Southern Vancouver Island chapter of the BC Community Bat Program, where we coordinate the Annual Bat Count, help locate and map existing colonies, conduct acoustic monitoring of select sites, collect guano for DNA sampling, sell bat boxes, and consult with homeowners on living with bats and guide them on best practices for excluding bats.